cyamato/SyslogPro/docs/docco/README.md

 }

 /**
- * A class to work with RFC5424 formated syslog messages.
-The meesaging is fully configurabule and Ansi foreground
+ * A class to work with RFC5424 formatted syslog messages.
+The messaging is fully configurable and ANSI foreground
  * colors can be added.
-Both ANSI 8 and ANSI 256 color are fully suported.
+Both ANSI 8 and ANSI 256 color are fully supported.
  * Most APIs will return a promise.
 These APIs can be used using
  * `then(...)/catch(...)`
  *
  * A Syslog class with a configured
- * Syslog server target can also be used as the input into the formating
+ * Syslog server target can also be used as the input into the formatting
- * classes so that it may run independtly.
+ * classes so that it may run independently.
  *
- * The RFC5424 Syslog logging format is ment to be used as a stream of log data
+ * The RFC5424 Syslog logging format is meant to be used as a stream of log data
- * from a service or applacation.
+ * from a service or application.
 This class is designed to be used in this
- * fashion where new messages are writen to the class as needed.
+ * fashion where new messages are written to the class as needed.
  * @requires moment
  * @version 0.0.0
  * @since 0.0.0
  */
 class RFC5424 {
   /**
-   * Construct a new RFC5424 formated Syslog object with user options
+   * Construct a new RFC5424 formatted Syslog object with user options
    * @public
    * @this RFC5424
    * @param {object} [options] - Options object
-   * @param {string} [options.applacationName='NodeJSLogger'] - Applacation
+   * @param {string} [options.applacationName='NodeJSLogger'] - Application
    * @param {string} [options.hostname=os.hostname] - The name of this server
    * @param {boolean} [options.timestamp=false] - Included a Timestamp
-   * @param {boolean} [options.timestampUTC=false] - RFC tandard is for
+   * @param {boolean} [options.timestampUTC=false] - RFC standard is for
    *    local time
    * @param {boolean} [options.timestampMS=false] - Timestamp with ms
-   *    resoltuion
+   *    resolution
    * @param {boolean} [options.timestampTZ=true] - Should the timestamp
-   *    included timezone
+   *    included time zone
    * @param {boolean} [options.encludeStructuredData=false] - Included
    *    any provided structured data
    * @param {boolean} [options.utf8BOM=true] - Included the UTF8